You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 This process falls under what energy pros call baseload power requirements — the electricity your home needs just to exist, even before anyone touches a switch.

 The average water heater uses about 4,000 watts when running.
-According to Department of Energy benchmarks, these units typically runs 3–4 hours per day.
+According to Department of Energy benchmarks, these units typically run 3–4 hours per day.
 That’s 12–16 kWh daily.
 Over a month, you’re looking at 360–480 kWh — just for hot water.

 The Major Appliance Load (Refrigeration & Laundry)